-The MABC student begins by building their exegetical and theological foundation at RBS in Hermeneutics and Systematic Theology.
-Next, students develop their Practical Theology under the tutelage of the professors and counselors who research, write, train and practice biblical counseling at the Christian Counseling and Educational Foundation (CCEF).
+The MABC student begins by building an exegetical and theological foundation at RBS in Hermeneutics and Systematic Theology.
+Next, students learn Practical Theology at CCEF's School of Biblical Counseling, where some of the most experienced professors and skilled biblical counselors are researching, writing, training and practicing their biblical counseling at the Christian Counseling and Educational Foundation (CCEF).
 Finally, students are mentored by observing more experienced counselors and by being evaluated as they counsel others; this takes place through two practicums, whereby RBS gives the student credit for completing the certification process provided by the Association of Certified Biblical Counselors (ACBC).

 This unique program seeks to provide the student with a solid foundation in Reformed theology (RBS), together with the best practical theological education available in biblical counseling (CCEF) combined with a mentoring process for learning to excel in discipling and counseling others (ACBC).
 By offering this counseling program in the shorter format of a Master of Arts instead of a Divinity degree, the length is more feasible for laypeople and bi-vocational elders.
 However, our hope is to simultaneously offer a sufficiently robust and flexible enough program to also sharpen busy vocational pastors who are seeking to excel in pastoral counseling and the training of disciple-making counselors in the church.